KevCaz/KevCaz.github.io/content/notes/hardware/macosubuntu.md

 1. create a bootable installer (the easiest way is to use a USB stick) which requires to [download the installer for High Sierra and use the 'createinstallmedia' command in a terminal](https://support.apple.com/en-us/HT201372);

-2. use the bootable installer, i.e. rebooting the Mac while holding the Option ket (`alt`) and then boot on the installer which guides you through all the steps.
+2. use the bootable installer, i.e. rebooting the Mac while holding the Option key (`alt`) and then boot on the installer which guides you through all the steps.

 Note that as I wanted to create a second partition with Ubuntu I had to use [Disk Utility](https://support.apple.com/en-ca/guide/disk-utility/welcome/mac)